|SEMESTER||DATES||APPLICATION DEADLINES||PLACEMENT TESTING /

 Length of the IEP Program

-Students who enter the IEP with advanced proficiency may complete the program in one or two semesters.
-For those who require more time to strengthen their language skills, the IEP will allow students to repeat each level one time.
+Students generally complete the program in one, two, or three semesters.
+For those who require more time to strengthen their language skills, the IEP will allow students to repeat each level two times for academic reasons.

 - 15 weeks per semester (fall and spring semesters)